 Climate Control

 If you’re in an area with extreme heat, cold, or humidity, you might be looking at climate-controlled storage.
 As you can imagine, storage units with regulated temperatures cost more.
 Just how much?
-It will vary a little from market to market, but climate control storage units cost roughly 15% more expensive than non climate-controlled storage units.
+It will vary a little from market to market, but climate control storage units cost roughly 15% to 30% more expensive than non climate-controlled storage units.
 In most cases the additional cost is worth it, though.
 Paying a bit more for storage will make sure your important belongings are not damaged during their time in storage.

 Structure Type